Treatment for Charcot Foot

 Charcot Foot Prognosis

 In most cases, patients with Charcot foot can resume regular activities after treatment.
-In patients with diabetes, blood sugar levels, injuries to the foot, and recurrence of the disease must be strictly monitored.
+In people who have diabetes, blood sugar levels, injuries to the foot, and recurrence of the disease must be strictly monitored.